WithPrecedent/naru/README.md

 | `separate_` | ✅ | ✅ | | | ✅ | ✅ | ✅ |
 | `snakify_` | ✅ | ✅ | | ✅ | ✅ | ✅ | ✅ |

+The `dict` suffix to function names refers to the keys of a `dict`-like object.
+`values` refers to the values of a `dict`-like object.
+If the related dispatcher identifies a passed item as a MutableMapping, the `dict` (and not `values`) function is called.
+Thus, changing values in a `dict`-like objects is the one instance when you must call the specific transformer instead of the general one.

+`object`, as a suffix is inclusive of any class, instance, or module other than the other listed types.
+This is because many of the same underlying commands (such as `getattr` work in the same manner across those data types).

 ## Contributing

 Contributors are always welcome.
 Feel free to grab an [issue](https://www.github.com/WithPrecedent/naru/issues) to work on or make a suggested improvement.
 If you wish to contribute, please read the [Contribution Guide](https://www.github.com/WithPrecedent/naru/contributing.md) and [Code of Conduct](https://www.github.com/WithPrecedent/naru/code_of_conduct.md).